FdLSifu/qksms/README.md

 We use GitHub issues to keep track of bugs and feature requests, but we communicate using [Slack](https://qklabs.slack.com/).
 To join the Slack group, send an email to team@qklabs.com with the subject `QK Labs Slack Invite` (no need to enter a body, we'll send an invite to your email address).
 If you plan on contributing at some point, we highly recommend joining the slack group because it gives you a direct way to communicate with the rest of the contributors.

-### Funds

-If you'd like to donate to help support the project, you can donate via [PayPal here](http://bit.ly/QKSMSDonation).

 ### Translations